moments matter

 Short-Term Rehabilitation Factors

-U.S. News & World Report looked at 10 factors to assess short-term rehabilitation communities, the majority of which focus on health and safety factors as well as overall outcomes.
+U.S. News & World Report looked at these factors to assess short-term rehabilitation, the majority of which focus on health and safety factors as well as overall outcomes:

-• Consistent nurse staffing - Having properly staffed communities in line with federal requirements and standards is directly linked to better safety and outcomes for residents.
+• Consistent nurse staffing: Having properly staffed communities in line with federal requirements and standards is directly linked to better safety and outcomes for patients.

-• Patient-centered rehabilitation therapy - Exceeding the minimum amount of recommended therapy for a patient’s condition suggests an appropriate level of care.
+• Rehabilitation therapy: Exceeding the minimum amount of recommended therapy for a patient’s condition suggests an appropriate level of care.

-• Patients able to return home - Rehabilitating successfully means being able to return to one’s own home or residence after being discharged.
+• Ability to return home: Rehabilitating successfully means being able to return to one’s own home or residence after being discharged.

-• Physical therapist staffing - Being able to go home on time and avoiding injury requires having the appropriate number of physical rehabilitation therapists per resident, per day.
+• Physical therapist staffing: Being able to go home on time and avoiding injury requires having the appropriate number of physical rehabilitation therapists per patient, per day.

 Long-Term Care Factors